ndrewtl/trim/README.md

   - `--output`, `-o` `[FILENAME]` write to the given filename instead of stdout

-  - `--newlines', '-N' Trim trailing newlines as well
+  - `--newlines`, '-N' Trim trailing newlines as well

 ## Building
 Build with `cabal v2-build`